-The Hawaiian Airlines team, from their pilots and flight attendants, to their social media team and ground staff are one big ohana family that pulls you in, gives you a hug and a kiss and fills a warm place in your heart.
-Every single person I met became my long lost friend and they are wonderful people – which obviously translates when you fly with them!
+The Hawaiian Airlines team, from their pilots and flight attendants to their social media team and ground staff is one big ohana family that pulls you in, gives you a hug and a kiss, and fills a warm place in your heart.
+Every single person I met became my long-lost friend and they are wonderful people – which obviously translates when you fly with them!

 And the food!
 Let me share some highlights!

 We started with ceviche of Kona and Spanner Crab with buckwheat & yuzu from Chef Tetsuya Wakuda of Tesuya restaurant in Sydney, Australia.
 The yuzu added a nice bright note and I loved the addition of buckwheat farro.